NicolasRochaPacheco/Core101/README.md

 We will provide two synthetization tests using Verilator, these tests are intended to check that modules can be synthetized.
 Of course, installation of prerrequisites should not be a problem since we provide a Docker image with all dependencies and requiered files.

+To synthetize on the docker container, run the following console command:

+    $ source l0g1c2docker.bash

+This will run the testbenches on the docker container and output the result on the console.
+Just make sure that path to Core101 has a parent directory called L0G1C101.

 ### Adder test
 To test a single adder, synthetized by Verilator with a testbench consisting of three additions do: